 While years of diplomacy to end the Ukraine war have stalled, a high-level push now from the United States could break that deadlock.
 The coronavirus crisis could provide the Kremlin a rationale to agree.

 Waging peace in Eastern Ukraine

 Following more than five years of conflict in Ukraine’s east, the leaders of Ukraine, Russia, France, and Germany convened in Paris on December 9 to try to find a lasting peaceful solution to the war in eastern Ukraine.
-With more than 1.4 million people displaced and over 13,000 dead, the Normandy Summit leaders will need to find a solution to the conflict while safeguarding Ukraine’s sovereignty and territorial integrity.
-However, a recently proposed peace agreement has remained controversial in Kyiv.
+With more than 1.4 million people displaced and over 13,000 dead, the leaders of the Normandy Format nations of France, Germany, Russia, and Ukraine, met most recently in December 2019 to negotiate solutions to the conflict.
+However, diplomatic efforts to end the conflict are still punctuated by episodes of military confrontation in Donbas.

 More about our expert

 The Eurasia Center’s mission is to enhance transatlantic cooperation in promoting stability, democratic values and prosperity in Eurasia, from Eastern Europe and Turkey in the West to the Caucasus, Russia and Central Asia in the East.